-Since they’re using our HIPAA Compliant Email API, they wanted to know if we had any additional solutions for email security that could help them.
+Since they’re using the Paubox Email API, they wanted to know if we had any additional solutions for email security that could help them.

 I asked our customer contact if they had access any emails from the phishing attack they could send us for diagnosis.
 Minutes later, I got a few.

 This post explains how we helped them with their phishing problems.

 As we’ve seen many times this year, HIPAA organizations (Covered Entities and Business Associates) are submitting HIPAA Email Breach reports to the HHS Wall of Shame because of successful phishing attacks.

 An alarming number of those successful phishing attacks are happening to organizations using Microsoft 365 for email.